-- 21.2 Any words following the terms "including", "include", "in particular", "for example" or any similar expression will be construed as illustrative and will not limit the sense of the words, description, definition, phrase or term preceding those terms. - 21.3 Any time a Party's right or obligation is expressed as one that they "may" exercise or perform, the option to exercise or perform that right or obligation will be in that Party's sole discretion. - 21.4 Where any hyperlink ("URL") is referenced, such reference will be to such online resource Accessible via that URL, or such other replacement URL as notified to the applicable Party from time to time.
+- 21.2 Any words following the terms "including", "include", "in particular", "for example" or any similar expression will be construed as illustrative and will not limit the sense of the words, description, definition, phrase or term preceding those terms. - 21.3 Any time a Party's right or obligation is expressed as one that they "may" exercise or perform, the option to exercise or perform that right or obligation will be in that Party's sole discretion.

+21.4 Where any hyperlink ("URL") is referenced, such reference will be to such online resource Accessible via that URL or such other replacement URL as notified to the applicable Party from time to time.

-Version Description Author Date 5.0 Telecommunications (Security) Act 2021 (TSA) Legislation and BT's adoption of CIS Jemma Turner 25/10/22 5.1 Amendment to 14.9 TLS Jemma Turner 17/04/23 5.2 Alterations to various clauses to incorporate TSA and vulnerabilities Jemma Turner 30/11/23
+Version Description Author Date 5.0 Telecommunications (Security) Act 2021 (TSA) Legislation and BT's adoption of CIS Jemma Turner 25/10/22 5.1 Amendment to 14.9 TLS Jemma Turner 17/04/23